U.S. Hits Russian Oligarchs And Officials With Sanctions Over Election Interference

 A better term would be "representatives of big business," Peskov said, according to Tass.
 And anyway, he added, he had no knowledge of such people raising concerns about American law enforcement.

-Here is the Treasury Department's list of those sanctions, along with the government's verbatim description:
+Here is the Treasury Department's list of those hit by the new sanctions, along with the government's verbatim description (E.O. stands for Executive Order):

 Russian Oligarchs